 Electronic Superhighway is one of the most noted works of Korean Nam June Paik artist.
 It illustrates how he interpreted a diverse nation through media technology.
-The Electronic Superhighway is a large installation, constructed with 336 televisions, 50 DVD players, 3750 feet of cable, and 575 feet of multicolored neon tubing.
+The Electronic Superhighway is a large installation, constructed with 336 televisions, 50 VHS players, 3750 feet of cable, and 575 feet of multicolored neon tubing.

 The impact on visitors

 Electronic Superhighway creates an overwhelming impact on visitors when they first see it.
 The wave of audio and visual media, along with flashing neon lights, make it awe-inspiring.
 It becomes challenging to concentrate on any state that the neon lights border or the video dialogues that play for each state.

 Through this huge techno-sculpture, Paik not only articulated how he saw a diverse and multi-cultural country like the USA but also our future.
 Each state is represented through a video clip that conveys his understanding of it.
 Paik shows how our concept of the different states has been formed by film and television.
 While some states are represented by popular TV series or books, he uses his personal connections to depict some states.
 Kansas is represented by the Wizard of Oz1.
 To Paik, Oklahoma is all about potatoes, while composer John Cage2 represents his idea of Massachusetts, Arkansas shows footage by performance artist Charlotte Moorman3 and Washington shows choreographer Merce Cunningham4.